BrutalCoding/BrutalCoding/README.md

 ## Mr. Breedeveld
 - Born & raised in '95 where my squinty eyes were mesmerized by the Netherlands 🇳🇱.
 - Worked for various startups since 2013.
-- When things get crazy, I hear "Daniel Breedeveld".
-Don't ask me how to pronounce my surname in English, I'm struggling just as much as you.
+- Don't ask me how to pronounce my surname in English, I'm struggling just as much as you.

-## Find Me
+## Connect
-Look, I've found this website where I can dump all the programming languages and tools I have used and have forgotten.
-But that's how you're supposed to complete your profile, right?
-It's on my [LinkedIn](https://www.linkedin.com/in/breedeveld/).
+Look, I've found this website where I can dump all the programming languages and tools I have used in the past and have forgotten about.

+Any idea which website?
+Wrong, it's not Pastebin.
+It's my [my LinkedIn profile](https://www.linkedin.com/in/breedeveld/).

-## Nerdy Studies
+## Studies
 - ✅ Completed VET in Software Engineering 2011 - 2015 @ Rotterdam Zadkine.
 Using languages such as HTML/CSS/JS/PHP, C# WinForm, C# Xamarin, UML diagrams, databases and more.
 - ✅ Completed BSc in Software Engineering in 2015-2019 @ Rotterdam University.
 Using languages such as Python, TypeScript, R, F# and more importantly learning advanced concepts.

-## Recent Journey
+## Journey
-- 🇨🇳 During my BSc, I flew to China to do an internship at a company related to hexicopter drones.
+- 🇨🇳 During my BSc, I flew to China to do an internship at a company known in the open source drone community.
+Check out my [video](https://www.youtube.com/watch?v=ojopL8bjvg0).
-- 👪 After my internship ended, I flew back as a dad.
+- 👪 After my internship ended, I flew back as a dad. (oops)
 - 🇳🇱🇦🇺 After my BSc, I moved from NL to AU living with my new fam.
-Mind you, that's a flight to the opposite side of our planet.
-Without RedBull.
+Why AU?
+Long story.
 - 💼 Working for various start-ups again.

-To this day, I'm still trying to mimick being an aussie.
-Dropbears are real.
+To this day, I'm still working on perfecting my Aussie accent.
+I'm about 1% there.
+I definitely recommend visiting Australia—just keep an eye out for those drop bears!

 ## Git Stats